lucidBrot/einz/protocols/documentation_Messages.md

 The **Client** can request to play a card.
 If `dry-run` is false, the Server will play the card if it is valid and otherwise return a failure message.
 So the client should wait to handle the response before doing anything else.
 If `dry-run` is true, the Server will only answer whether the move is valid but not play the card.

-As always, `username` is only for convenience and has to be validated by the server for security reasons.
-If `username` does not fit to the IP of the client, the Server should answer with [**InvalidUsername**](#invalidusername).

 `card` : *JSONObject*